 2. Augmented and mixed reality.

 2016 was the year these computer modalities entered the wider public consciousness.
-Although virtual reality has been around for decades, only recently with Oculus Rift, HTC Vive and Microsoft HoloLens has AR/MR demonstrated the viability for long term use.
+Although virtual reality has been around for decades, only recently with Oculus Rift, HTC Vive and other platforms has AR/MR demonstrated the viability for long term use.

 For example, AR made a consumer splash with Pokemon Go which paved the way for a greater acceptance of virtual reality and new gaming experiences.
 However, we’ve long held that forays into mixed reality have the potential to, and should, provide a service of some kind—not just entertain.
 Rich opportunities exist to connect users with experiences otherwise thought obtainable only through science fiction—mapping MRI data directly onto patient bodies to assist surgeons in the operating room, for instance, is one such practical application we were honored to be a part of.

 For every major technological leap forward, we must consider the broader implications of these applications and how they will shape future experiences to come.
 Designing only for today’s problems limits our ability to empathize with future users.
 For every new mixed reality project, the deeper question isn’t, “What does it do?” but rather, “What will it mean?”
 Will the project assist limited mobility users to achieve independence?
 Will it grant convenience in an otherwise inconvenient or oppressive system?